ameskine34/ft_printf/README.md

 Once completed and validated, ft_printf will become a fundamental part of future C projects, replacing the standard printf where required.

- What I Learned
+~ What I Learned :

 How variadic functions work in C (using stdarg.h)

-Managing buffers and formatted output
+Managing buffers and formatted output.

-Handling different format specifiers
+Handling different format specifiers.

-Writing modular and reusable C code
+Writing modular and reusable C code.

-Debugging and testing complex logic
+Debugging and testing complex logic.